USA/New Zealand. 2014.

 Crew: Director/Screenplay/Makeup Effects – Chris Nash, Producers – Shannon Rae Hanmer & Peter Kuplowsky, Photography – Ioana Vasile, Music – Chris Nash & William N. Nash.
 Production Company – Gasfire Films.

 The film opens with A is for Amateur, from E.L.
-Katz, an Adam Wingard writer who had a word of mouth hit last year with Cheap Thrills (2013).
-This is an unfortunate choice of title and opening segment.
+Katz, an Adam Wingard writer who had a word of mouth hit with Cheap Thrills (2013).
+This is an unfortunate choice of opening segment (and title).
 The segment, which for some reason tells two different stories, feels like a step back in professionalism from what Katz delivered on Cheap Thrills.
 The same amateurism dogs B is for Badger from Julian Barratt, an actor, writer, producer mostly known as one of the principal creative forces behind tv’s The Mighty Boosh (2003-7).
 While most other segments do great things to compensate, it suffers from an obvious low-budget (you never see the mutant badger, for instance).
-Moreover, the comedy only feels forced.
+Moreover, the comedy feels forced.

-E is for Equilibrium from Alejandro Brugues who made the Cuban zombie film Juan of the Dead (2011), hits the anthology’s few overtly comedic notes and is a slapstick triviality about the fight between two guys castaway on a desert island over the arrival of a girl and should be regarded as one of the collection’s weakest segments.
+E is for Equilibrium from Argentinean director Alejandro Brugues who made the Cuban zombie film Juan of the Dead (2011), hits the anthology’s few overtly comedic notes.
+It is a slapstick triviality about the fight between two guys castaway on a desert island over the arrival of a girl and should be regarded as one of the collection’s weakest segments.
 A far more successful comedic segment is P is for P-P-P-P Scary! from American comedy director Todd Rohal, behind efforts such as The Guatemalan Handshake (2006), The Catechism Cataclysm (2011) and Nature Calls (2012).
 Rohal’s black-and-white segment with a trio of idiots encountering a devil-like figure has the feel of a slicker version of a 1940s East Side Kids or Abbott and Costello comedy.
-G is for Grandad‘s Jim Hosking is another director who had only previously made short films but subsequently went onto the cult hit of The Greasy Strangler (2016), which was produced by Ant Timpson.
-The segment hits in with the ribald black farce of a British tv show like Father Ted (1995-8) or Little England (2003-6) but is another segment that needed more time to hit its stride.
+G is for Grandad‘s Jim Hosking is another director who had only previously made short films but subsequently went onto the cult hit of The Greasy Strangler (2016), produced by Ant Timpson.
+The segment hits in with the ribald black farce of a British tv show like Father Ted (1995-8) or Little England (2003-6) but is another episode that feels as though it needed more time to hit its stride.

 I is for Invincible from Filipino director Erik Matti, who has made a number of works of erotica and action films that I have never heard of, is a horror piece that strikes up a black note in the attempts by relatives to kill off a grandmother who won’t stay dead but the episode never goes anywhere before it is over.
 It is even more the case with newcomer Robert Boocheck’s M is for Masticate, a very slight piece that features nothing other than a man running through the streets in slow-motion, attacking and devouring the flesh of people he encounters, before arriving at a weak flashback punchline.
 The film seems to be starting to gain its stride with Brazilian director Dennison Ramalho’s J is for Jesus, which admirably blends torture scenes and images of stigmata, before reaching a rather incomprehensible resurrection that needed more explaining than it gets.

-Aharon Keshales and Navot Papushado, the Israeli duo behind Rabies (2010) and last year’s Torture Porn hit Big Bad Wolves (2013), deliver F is for Falling, which has a charged set-up about an Israeli woman soldier being trapped in a tree in a parachute and found by a Palestinian boy.
+Aharon Keshales and Navot Papushado, the Israeli duo behind Rabies (2010) and the Torture Porn hit Big Bad Wolves (2013), deliver F is for Falling about an Israeli woman soldier being trapped in a tree in a parachute and found by a Palestinian boy.
 The segment comes with admirably challenging political tension, although you cannot help but feel that this is another segment that needed more time for find its full strength.
-I started to like O is for Ochlocracy (Mob Rule) from Japanese director Hajime Ohata who had previously only made the Japanese werewolf film Metamorphosis (2011), which does not give the impression that it has been widely viewed.
+I started to like O is for Ochlocracy (Mob Rule) from Japanese director Hajime Ohata who had previously only made the Japanese werewolf film Metamorphosis (2011) (which does not give the impression that it has been widely viewed).
 Ohata’s idea is to throw the zombie film on its head and have the zombies revived by a miracle cure whereupon they take the living to court for so readily shooting them.
 There is the germ of a good and original take on the zombie film here but I say it again, it is a segment that needed more running time to work.